Skip to content

 Key takeaways

-• Mid-priced with strong documentation usually wins
+• The mid-priced bid with the strongest documentation usually wins

 FAQ